w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

 :::

-At the end of each era on Polkadot and Kusama, which use [NPoS](learn-phragmen), a new set of validators must be elected based on the nominator preferences.
+At the end of each era on Polkadot and Kusama, using [NPoS](learn-phragmen), a new set of validators must be elected based on the nominator preferences.
 This is a computationally intensive process, hence the usage of the term "mining" for computing the solution.
 The validators use [off-chain workers](https://docs.substrate.io/reference/how-to-guides/offchain-workers/) to